Malvern College Hong Kong (MCHK) will open its doors in late August 2018 and ultimately provide 960 places for both primary and secondary pupils.

 How many classes will you run?

-3-4 classes each at Primary (Years 1-6).
+We are targeting to have 3-4 classes in each year group at Primary (Years 1-6).
 Further details regarding Secondary will be provided at a later stage.

 What is your class size?